cla31/Remede-agency-P13/README.md

 - Authenticate to an API
 - Implementation of the "remember me" option which allows to maintain the connection of a user when refreshing the page.
 ##
+No online versions available for the moment, this project is only functional with a local installation of the back.
 ## Installing the back end

 ### Prerequisites